 Welcome to the Santa Fe National Forest!

-Whether you are gathering with family or gathering pinon nuts or firewood, the forest is a "querencia," a special place.
+Whether you are participating in winter activities, taking a scenic drive, or gathering firewood, the Santa Fe National Forest is a "querencia," a special place.

 The Santa Fe National Forest is 1.6 million acres of mountains, valleys and mesas ranging from 5,000 to 13,000 feet in elevation.
 Visitors don’t have to travel far to find forested mountain slopes, colorful volcanic formations, deep river gorges, and primitive wilderness areas.
 Thousands of cultural and archaeological sites reflect the Santa Fe National Forest's rich historical heritage and the many cultures that value this landscape.